 We recommend: The best new global music

-Editor’s Note: We’re trying something new this month.
-We’ve pulled together the best new tracks and albums—both international and Indian—that dropped this month.
-Tune into September’s playlist on splainer’s Spotify.
+Editor’s Note: We’ve pulled together the best new tracks and albums—both international and Indian—that dropped in the last four weeks.
+Tune into January’s playlist on splainer’s Spotify.

 It isn’t always about a single.
 Below are the album releases of the past month that are worthy of your extended time and attention:

-PS: Standout tracks from each album have been added to the September playlist on Spotify!
+PS: Standout tracks from each album have been added to splainer’s 2023 playlist on Spotify!